mohammad-dabour/docker-nginx/README.md

 # docker-nginx

-It is nearly cloned from https://github.com/nginxinc/NGINX-Demos
+nginx, consul and consul-template  nearly a clone from https://github.com/nginxinc/NGINX-Demos

+Only the pipeline part is seprate.